Megha060199/SuperStore-Data-Streaming-Analysis/README.md

   ```

 ## Data
-- Default dataset: `data/orders.csv` (Superstore-like).
+- Data is present in  `data/orders.csv` taken from `https://www.kaggle.com/datasets/fatihilhan/global-superstore-dataset`.
 All queries default to this path unless you pass a custom one.

 ## Running analyses
 -  Run the all analyses: